isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

     ],
     ...

-To check any configuration it is a good idea to use the "list-commands" response filter which shows errors i.e. missing (rejected) commands and extra (accepted) commands.
+To check any configuration, it is a good idea to use the "list-commands" response filter, which shows errors such as missing (rejected) commands and extra (accepted) commands.